bakhyt/kazakh-extrinsic-plagiarism-detection/README.md

 # Kazakh Extrinsic Plagiarism Detection

 This repository provides datasets, code, and methods specifically designed for extrinsic plagiarism detection in the Kazakh language.
-The project aims to identify plagiarism by comparing suspicious texts against a collection of potential source texts using advanced Natural Language Processing (NLP) methods, particularly transformer-based models and simhash algorithms.
+The project aims to identify plagiarism by comparing suspicious texts against a collection of potential source texts using advanced Natural Language Processing (NLP) methods, particularly transformer-based models and Simhash algorithms.

 ## 📂 Repository Structure